vinhare/MCMC-17O/README.md

 The script is associated with the paper:

 **Hare, V.J., Yarian, D.A., Faith, J.T., Harris, C., Lee-Thorp, J.A., Passey, B.H., Sokolowski, K.G., & Ségalen, L. (2025).
-Triple oxygen isotopes in eggshell carbonate as a proxy of late Cenozoic CO₂ and primary productivity. *under review*.**
+Triple oxygen isotopes in eggshell carbonate as a proxy of late Cenozoic CO₂ and primary productivity. *Geochimica et Cosmochimica Acta*.**

 ## Features
 - Implements Bayesian parameter estimation using the MCMC toolbox for MATLAB.